Dayna Jordan, who had one of the longest coaching tenures in the Triangle, has been relieved of her girls’ basketball coaching duties at Broughton.

 Jordan said she was told earlier in the week by Jack Spain, the school’s athletic director, it was time for the school to make a change.
-Jordan, who led the Caps to a 20-8 record and a second-place finish in the Cap Eight 4A conference last season, said the decision caught her off guard.
+The decision by Spain, who declined to commit for this story, surprised Jordan, especially after she led the Caps to a 20-8 record and a second-place finish in the Cap Eight 4A conference last season.

 “I thought I performed well, but he makes the decisions,” Jordan said of Spain.
 “I was surprised.”

-Chris East, Millbrook’s girls basketball coach, said he was shocked that Jordan wouldn’t be returning for her 12th season at Broughton.
+Chris East, the girls’ basketball coach at Millbrook, said he was shocked that Jordan wouldn’t be returning for her 12th season at Broughton.

-“It’s going to be a huge loss for our conference,” said East, whose team lost once to Broughton in January en route to winning the state title last season.
-“To me, the coach of the year goes above and beyond what’s expected.
+“It’s going to be a huge loss for our conference,” East said.
+“To me, the coach of the year goes above and behind what’s expected.
 It’s who gets the most out of their kids.
 She did the best job.”

-In that Jan.
-20 game against Millbrook, the Caps used full-court traps to rally from a 10-point deficit in the fourth quarter to win 55-49.
+East and his Millbrook Wildcats went on to in the state championship last season.
+The Wildcats did suffer one of their two losses to Broughton on Jan.
+20. In that game, the Caps used full-court traps to rally from a 10-point deficit in the fourth quarter to win 55-49.

 “Every time you played a team coached by Dayna, she’d add a new wrinkle,” East said.
 “I became a better coach because I needed to counteract what she was trying to do.”

-Jordan’s players said she was an effective motivator.
-Broughton senior Emily Newton said she felt Jordan became a better coach each year.
+Jordan’s players say she could motivate.
+Emily Newton, a senior, said she felt Jordan became better each year.

-“She was a good coach,” said Newton, who expressed she was surprised Jordan wouldn’t return.
-“She had her methods, and they worked, because we had a great season.”
+“She was a good coach,” said Newton, who was also surprised Jordan wouldn’t return.
+“She had her methods, and they worked because we had a great season.”

 Jordan also helped Newton get back on the court two years ago.
-Newton was diagnosed with Wilson disease, a rare genetic disorder that caused her body to retain poisonous amounts of copper.
+Newton was diagnosed with Wilson’s disease, a rare genetic disorder that caused her body to retain poisonous amounts of copper.

 Newton said Jordan helped inspire her to return to the team.